GustavMahler5/Phaser-Animation/README.md

 # Phaser-Animation
-Animation using Phaser CMPM 120
+Animation using Phaser - CMPM 120

 Scenes
 ----------------------
 This animation features 3 different scenes:

-A Logo scene which introduces the studio logo
+A Logo scene which introduces the studio logo.
-An Introduction scene which introduces some characters and a simple plot
+An Introduction scene which introduces some characters and a simple plot.
-A Main Menu Scene which shows the beginning of the game
+A Main Menu Scene which shows the beginning of the game.

 Audio Assets
 ----------------------